-Currently my research investigates the syntax and morphology of Indonesian languages, particularly Madurese, Javanese and colloquial Indonesian.
+Currently my research investigates the syntax and morphology of Indonesian languages, particularly colloquial Indonesian, Madurese and Javanese.
 I employ both language-internal analysis and cross-linguistic comparison within a formal theory of morphosyntax.
 I am particularly interested in intra-speaker variability, and how this informs current theories of generative syntax.

 My dissertation, Optional Morphosyntax in Derivational Grammar, investigates functional elements that are variable for a single speaker, i.e. two or more forms are possible in the same position without differences in meaning.
-I demonstrate that variability can arise at different points in a derivation, and propose that optionality can incorporated into an articulated theory of derivational grammar while still maintaining an autonomous view of syntax.
-My dissertation defense is planned for April 2018, supervised by Julie Legate, with committee members David Embick and Florian Schwarz.
+My dissertation is supervised by Julie Legate, with committee members David Embick and Florian Schwarz.
+In the dissertation, I demonstrate that variability can arise at different points in a derivation, and can be subject to various constraints; this means that neither surface variability (counting tokens) nor syntactic conditions (derivational architecture) provide a full picture of the distribution of forms.

 For the most recent version of my CV, please contact me by email at: jeoungh (at) sas.upenn.edu.